atobiese/pyCO2SIM/README.md

 ## Running simulations on a server with OpenAPI (swagger)

 This code uses open source packages enabling access to python or matlab methods on a server, through a rest API using the swagger framework.
-The intention is to show how one can access own simulation models by setting up methods with pre-set signatures.
+The intention is to access own simulation environments by setting up methods with pre-set API signatures.

 ### Used languages